Local History and Memories

 I found out about this pond in the spring of 1968.
 I was sick one morning and my cousin Steve, must have been sick also.

+However, we both “obviously” started feeling better, as Steve came by to pick me up for some fishing at several local ponds, including this one.
 I didn’t know this pond existed and have not been back since, until today.
 Only a very few know of this pond, and maybe it should stay that way.
-So, I’ll call it, the “secret pond.”
-However, it’s not very far from Polkville…or Lawndale.
+So, I’ll call it the “secret pond.”
+However, it’s not very far from Polkville or Lawndale, North Carolina.

 Sunday 4-21-19